sillsdev/aeneas-installer/Mac_OSX_Installer/ReadMe.md

 3. Then run *build\_setup.sh* which will install Aeneas and its necessary dependencies and
 install the necessary applications needed for building.
 4. Finally run *build\_packages.sh* which will then build the packages and the main installer.

+NOTE: For OS X 10.9 and up the *build\_setup.sh* script will install the Xcode Command Line Tools itself, but
+for OS X 10.7 or 10.8 you will need to download and install Xcode and the Xcode Command Line Tools first.